Being a Husker motivated me not to stop on the first problem, but to continue until I found my success.

 Regardless of where in the world she ends up after graduation, Mohammed knows one thing for sure: “Nebraska will always be my second home.”Meet more international Huskers

 The original article was published by the College of Business.
-This article has been edited by Courtney Van Hoosen in the Office of Global Strategies to reflect Hawra Mohammed’s post-graduation plans.
+This article has been edited by Courtney Van Hoosen in the Office of Global Partnerships & Initiatives to reflect Hawra Mohammed’s post-graduation plans.